cheyennesancho/F18-SAD/README.md

 Tyler Gambrell
 Benjamin Buzeta

 With this project, we used the Agile methodology to organize and set-up goals.
-Using Jira, we organized what those goals were using a Kanban board, throughout the entire project.
+Using Trello, we used a Kanban method for tracking goals and tasks done for the project.

-For the development of this project, we decided to go with creating a web application using Java, Spring Boot, and Angular.
+For the development of this project, we decided to go with creating a web application using Spring and Angular, with MySQL as our database.

+TO DO:
+Design Specification
+Requirements Specification
+Testing Specification
+User Documentation